carlcorsini/kodeco-capstone/README.md

 - **`RadioViewModel.swift`**: The view model handling radio data fetching and favorites management.
 - **`RadioStation.swift`**: The model representing a radio station.
 - **`SplashScreenView.swift`**: The splash screen view displayed on app launch.

+## Acknowledgements

+- **Radio Browser API**: This app uses the [Radio Browser API](https://api.radio-browser.info/) to fetch data on radio stations.
+A big thank you to the creators of the Radio Browser API for providing this valuable service.

 ## Contributing